 The SPCA wants to save more lives.
 Cats with a unique set of needs, like working cats, are frequently skipped over in favor of cats who are more easily adopted.
 We know there are people and businesses out there who would appreciate the right working cat.
 The purpose of this program is to match these unique cats with non-traditional homes.

 How Do I Adopt a Working Cat?

-If you are interested in adopting a working cat, call or stop by the adoption center (919-772-2326) to speak to an adoption counselor about the available cats and the next steps.
+You can view the working cats by clicking here.
+Any cat with an asterisk (*) in front of the name is eligible for the working cat program.
+If you are interested in adopting a working cat, call or stop by the adoption center (919-772-2326) to speak with an adoption counselor about the available cats and the next steps.
 If none of the available cats are what you’re looking for, that’s ok!
-We will be creating a list of adopters/businesses that are in the market for a working cat.
+We are creating a list of adopters/businesses that are in the market for a working cat.
 We have an interest form you can fill out to be added to the working cat wish list.
 That way, if we find a cat that matches what you’re looking for, we can call you.